 “We do.
 It’s just that they occur at an appointed time.
 It’s not something we do everyday.”

 In this age of the Abrahamic faith covenant, we are in the same situation theologically, rather than in the age of the Mosaic law covenant as in the example above, unless of course, you are bound under the terms of the law covenant, which, in reality, is not even possible.
 [See Zec.
 11:10-13].
 There are no more appointed times to observe or celebrate until the next appointed time to be spiritually fulfilled by Christ at his return at the end of the Christian age.
 For those who are led by the Spirit of God, we are on that Wednesday afternoon sometime before Trumpets in God’s calendar year.
 No physical observing of the Day of Trumpets according to the Mosaic law covenant calendar, regardless of how sincere and righteous it may be, will result in the return of Christ and the establishing of the kingdom of God.
 It’s just not going to happen.
 Any required observance of days is of the law covenant, which no longer exists.
 Therefore, how can we be required to observe that which no longer exists?
-There is only one covenant to live by.
+As Christians, there is only one covenant to live by.
 The covenant made with Abraham and his Seed, Christ.

 The children of Israel under the law covenant of Moses were commanded, “Three times you shall keep a feast unto me in the year.”
 That covenant was broken by Christ.
 The children of Israel’s physical observance of these three times was just a shadow of their spiritual fulfilling by Christ, just as the spirit of man is a shadow of the Spirit of God.
 Yet, who of us would give up the Spirit of God within us to go back to the spirit of man?
 And who of us would go back to physically observing these days in the law covenant rather than have Christ spiritually fulfill them on our behalf?